This easy tomato and coriander soup makes a delicious light and healthy lunch. It's mildly spiced and will certainly warm you up on a cold day!

 Can you adapt this tomato and coriander soup?

-Most recipes are there to be adapted and you can easily vary this soup by using different herbs instead of the coriander.
+Most recipes are there to be adapted and you can easily adapt this soup by using different herbs instead of the coriander.
 You could also miss out or substitute the curry powder altogether.
-This soup has milk in but to make vegan version, you could just add some extra stock.
+This soup has milk in but to make vegan version, you could just add some extra stock or a plant based milk.
 You could even just stick with the plain tomato soup that this was adapted from.

 What can you do with the leftovers?